 Dr Nathan Fretwell joined Middlesex University in June 2016.
 Prior to that he taught at London Metropolitan University and the University of Essex.
 He has substantial experience of undertaking funded research and has previously worked as an educational researcher for the Institute for Policy Studies in Education.
 Nathan has a PhD in Philosophy from the University of Essex and is a Fellow of the Higher Education Academy.

 Nathan's research primarily focuses on the relationships between families, schools and wider education services.
 His current research explores the affective, moral, and political dimensions of parental activism in education.

 BA (Hons) Philosophy, London Metropolitan University

 PhD Philosophy, University of Essex

-Nathan currently has teaching responsibilities on the following modules:
+He currently leads the following modules: